 |Net to Plaintiff||$100,000.00|

 Going to trial is expensive.
 Each side must pay to prepare exhibits and for experts’ time.
 Here plaintiff’s legal expenses to go to trial are estimated at $300,000.
-If the plaintiff obtains the higher likely result of $500,000, the settlement statement would look like this:
+If the plaintiff obtains the higher likely result of $500,000, the settlement statement will look like this:

 |Attorney Fees (1/3)||$166,666.66|